Zeriabo/plant-app/README.md

 ## About The Project

-[![Product Name Screen Shot](./screenshots/image.png)](./screenshots/image.png) The **Plant Photo App** allows users to capture, store, and view photos of plants.
+[![Product Name Screen Shot](./screenshots/image.png)](./screenshots/image.png) The **Plant Photo App** allows users to capture, store, and view photos of plants in the same screen.
 It features a clean and simple interface for taking plant photos, naming them, and adding optional notes.
 All photos are saved locally and can be accessed from a list view.
+ - first user can take a photo by clicking the camera button. then use the plant photo and name it the photo notes is optional then save it by clicking the Save Icon. the pant Photo will be displayed in the same view.
+This is List: View for browsing and adding plants.
+ - then there is setting view which is empty and a Profile view
+ - Above on the right there is Icon to swtich to dark mode and light mode.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>